Health in England: Risk factors

-The prevalence of many risk factors, including smoking, drug use, high blood pressure and high cholesterol have declined.
-The prevalence of smoking has declined from 19.9% to 14.9% in the last 7 years and if this trend continues, it will reduce to between 8.5% and 11.7% by 2023.
-However, there has been an increase in the prevalence of obesity.
-In England, in 2016, 26.2% of adults were obese and it is forecast that levels of obesity will increase by 2023.

 A study by Public Health England in 2017 found that 41% of the 15.3 million English adults aged 40 to 60 do not walk for as much as 10 minutes continuously each month at a brisk pace.
-A quarter of the English population was found to be “inactive” – doing less than 30 minutes of activity per week.
+A quarter of the English population was found to be "inactive" – doing less than 30 minutes of activity per week.

 The heaviest-drinking 20% of the population drink almost two thirds of all alcohol consumed.

+Figures published by the Office for National Statistics (ONS) in April 2024, showed that the suicide rate in England had risen by 6% since 2022.